Pot Size: 2 Gallon

 Planting & Growing

-Cityline® Venice Dwarf Hydrangea will grow to be about 30 inches tall at maturity, with a spread of 3 feet.
-It tends to be a little leggy, with a typical clearance of 1 foot from the ground.
-It grows at a fast rate, and under ideal conditions can be expected to live for approximately 20 years.
+Bridalwreath Spirea will grow to be about 7 feet tall at maturity, with a spread of 6 feet.
+It tends to be a little leggy, with a typical clearance of 1 foot from the ground, and is suitable for planting under power lines.
+It grows at a medium rate, and under ideal conditions can be expected to live for approximately 20 years.

 *Some photos are of mature plants that are several years old.
 You will be receiving a smaller, less mature plant that will need time to reach its mature size.